SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 Prescribed fields
 ^^^^^^^^^^^^^^^^^

-User-defined electromagnetic fields (with spatio-temporal dependence) can be added to the self-consistent Maxwell fields.
+User-defined electromagnetic fields, with spatio-temporal dependence, can be superimposed to the self-consistent Maxwell fields.
-These fields are projected onto the simulation grid and added before interpolation to the Maxwell fields.
+These fields push the particles but **do not participate in the Maxwell solver**: they are not self-consistent.
-Note however that these are not self-consistent fields, and the user has to be careful when using this feature.
-They are however an excellent tool for validation, or should one want to use :program:`Smilei` to describe charged particles' dynamics in a given electromagnetic field.
+They are however useful to describe charged particles' dynamics in a given electromagnetic field.

 This feature is accessible using the ``PrescribedField`` block::

+  from numpy import cos, sin
   def myPrescribedProfile(x,t):
-  	return np.cos(x)*np.sin(x)
+  	return cos(x)*sin(t)

   PrescribedField(
       field = "Ex",
-      profile = myExtProfile
+      profile = myPrescribedProfile
   )

-.. warning:: Prescribed fields are by default spatio-temporal fields, and should always be defined by a function of all spatial dimensions defined on the box plus time.
-Constant fields are still possible, as illustrated in the example above.

 .. py:data:: field